HL7/fhir-gender-harmony/input/pagecontent/hl7v2genderharmony.md

 #### Long Term Guidance

-- The V2 Management Group is concurrently balloting the Long Term Solution for V2, which matches this IG’s approach in FHIR to recognize these as patient specific constructs and proposes the use of 3 new segments that can be added to any message structure where appropriate which allows support to convey the person specific characteristics of Gender Identity, Pronouns and potentially Sexual Orientation as well as Recorded Sex or Gender not just for the patient but for other persons like the next of kin or personnel.
+- The V2 Management Group is concurrently balloting the Long Term Solution for V2, which matches this IG’s approach in FHIR to recognize these as person specific constructs and proposes the use of 3 new segments that can be added to any message structure where appropriate which allows support to convey the person specific characteristics of Gender Identity, Pronouns and potentially Sexual Orientation as well as Recorded Sex or Gender not just for the patient but for other persons like the next of kin or personnel.
 Please review this ballot material *HL7 Standard: Version 2.9.1 - An application Protocol for Electronic Data Exchange in Healthcare Environments* and submit any detailed comments there.  and please make sure to read the Overarching Notes to Balloters Section in Chapter 1

 ### Outline of gender harmony artifacts in V2 (Long Term Guidance)